cheribaker/garden/content/notes/recording-audiobooks.md

 *For backing up and re-starting when you've messed up.*

 Place the marker (line) before your spoken error or flub.
 Hit SHIFT + D and the previous five seconds will play.
-You can speak over your own voice to get in the rhythm!
+You can speak over your own voice to get into the correct rhythm.
 At the marker, recording will resume.
-Keep on narrating from there.

-*more to come...*

 ## Audiobook Plugins for Audacity

-*coming soon*
+*coming*

 ## Audiobook Editing

-*coming soon*
+*coming*

 ## Mastering the Audio Files

-*coming soon*
+*coming*

 ## Reference Links

-*coming soon*
+*coming*